tarekziade/blog/entries/data-streams.md

 The consumer will pile up to 500 operations and sends them to Elasticsearch.
 If `batch` reaches 5MB before it has a chance to aggregate 500 operations, it will stop there and send it out.

+The loop uses the stored sizes returned by `queue.get` so we don't have to call `asizeof` again -- which reduces the CPU overhead of calculating an object size.

 That's it! with these memory guards, I know that the app will not exceed ~250M in memory and will emit bulk requests of 5MB maximum.